adityasingh1729/Deep-Reinforcement-Learning-Project/README.md

 - Week 5 : The Final project is to make a RL agent using Dueling Deep Q Networks which plays any complex game from Gymnasium of the mentees' choice (like Pong, Tetris, Bowling & Breakout).

 ## Resources
-We will mostly follow "Reinforcement Learning : An introduction by Richard S. Sutton and Andrew G. Barto" and "Grokking Deep Reinforcement Learning" throughout this course for reinforcment learning concepts.
+I have followed "Reinforcement Learning : An introduction by Richard S. Sutton and Andrew G. Barto" and "Grokking Deep Reinforcement Learning" throughout this course for reinforcment learning concepts.
 - [Sutton and Barto](SuttonBarto.pdf)
 - [Grokking Deep Reinforcement Learning](GrokkingRL.pdf)
 - [Slides by David Silver](https://www.davidsilver.uk/teaching/)